 Technological progress and sustainable development may be at odds sometimes.
 However, it is the environment that should be humanity’s top concern and we should not let technology exert a negative impact on it.

-Why are blockchain crypto mining and NFT minting bad for the environment?
+The impact of blockchain crypto mining and NFT minting on the environment

 The energy problem with crypto mining

 As of December 2023, the cryptocurrency landscape features around 9,000 different currencies, with Bitcoin and Ethereum leading in popularity.

 People across the globe have been drawn to cryptocurrencies for their numerous benefits, including accessibility, decentralization, protection against inflation, portfolio diversification, ease of transferring funds, and cost-effective transactions.